TTM01010 - Introduction to tonnage tax: a brief guide

 The training commitment should have received approval from the DfT by the 1st October in the accounting period for which it is intended to first elect for tonnage tax.
 But, as it is a requirement to have received approval before electing into tonnage tax, the application of an existing shipping operator to the DfT should be made in good time to allow an election by the deadline for election.

-Further information may be found in Schedule 22 Finance Act 2000, and in the HMRC Tonnage Tax Manual that is available on the internet - see below.
+Further information may be found in Schedule 22 Finance Act 2000, and in the prgraphs of this Tonnage Tax Manual.

 Further advice may be obtained from